Move Out Of The US In 5 Steps

 An offshore company will help you maximize the value of the foreign earned income exclusion and protect your assets from creditors.
-If you set it up right, an offshore company can be completely private and secure.
+If you set it upright, an offshore company can be completely private and secure.

 Finally, an offshore company may allow you to retain earnings offshore.
-If your net profits exceed the Foreign Earned Income Exclusion, you can hold the extra inside the corporation tax deferred.
+If your net profits exceed the Foreign Earned Income Exclusion, you can hold the extra inside the corporation tax-deferred.
 But, be careful, the IRS is watching these transactions closely.

 Note: There is usually no tax benefit to incorporating offshore while you are living in the United States.
 Your offshore company will be tax neutral (won’t increase or decrease your US taxes).
 Once you move abroad, the tax benefits will begin, to accrue.

-- Buy a Second Passport
+5. Buy A Second Passport

 If you’re planning to move out of the US permanently, or even give up your US citizenship, then you need a second passport.
 You can move to certain countries for 5 years and then apply for citizenship, or you can buy a passport and have it in hand in 90 days to 8 months.

 If you want a quality travel document, then be ready to spend $1.2 million for Malta, $140,000 for Dominica, or $300,000 for St. Kitts.
-These are all great passports that will get you into the EU visa free.
+These are all great passports that will get you into the EU visa-free.
 Malta is the only one that gives you access to the United States without a visa.

-If you aren’t ready to commit, but want to buy a backup passport as a hedge against country risk, then consider a second passport from the Dominican Republic.
+If you aren’t ready to commit but want to buy a backup passport as a hedge against country risk, then consider a second passport from the Dominican Republic.
 The DR will sell you a passport for $35,000 that will get you out of the US in times of trouble and into much of the Caribbean, Japan, Colombia, Ecuador, and 54 countries in total.

 And there is a potential upside to a passport from the Dominican Republic.
-The government is in discussions to add on visa free travel to the European Union.
+The government is in discussions to add on visa-free travel to the European Union.
 If that passes, the value of the DR passport will jump from $35,000 to $160,000.

 This article covered both residency and second passports.
 If you’re unclear of the difference, take a read through: What’s the Difference Between Residency and a Second Passport?

 As you prepare your exit strategy, keep each of these items in mind.
-It will take weeks to setup an offshore company and bank account, and months to get residency abroad.
+It will take weeks to set up an offshore company and bank account, and months to get residency abroad.
 You should get started now before the lines get too long and the prices get Trumped up.